Consensys/ethereum-developer-tools-list/README.md

 * [OpenZeppelin Wizards](https://docs.openzeppelin.com/contracts/4.x/wizard) - Not sure where to start?
 Use the interactive generator to bootstrap your contract and learn about the components offered in OpenZeppelin Contracts.
 * [EthHub.io](https://docs.ethhub.io/) - Comprehensive crowdsourced overview of Ethereum- its history, governance, future plans and development resources.
 * [Brownie](https://github.com/iamdefinitelyahuman/brownie) - Brownie is a Python framework for deploying, testing and interacting with Ethereum smart contracts.
+* [Moralis](https://moralis.io) - Moralis is a cross-chain Enterprise-grade Web3 API that can be used for efficiently indexing blockchain data, authenticate various web3 wallets, and listen to real-time blockchain events
 * [Ethereum Stack Exchange](https://ethereum.stackexchange.com/) - Post and search questions to help your development life cycle.
 * [dfuse](https://dfuse.io) - Slick blockchain APIs to build world-class applications.
 * [Biconomy](https://biconomy.io) - Do gasless transactions in your dapp by enabling meta-transactions using simple to use SDK.